M0oham6d/pulsedeck/docs/METRICS.md

 The memory panel shows RAM and swap used/total values and percentage bars.

 In compact mode, RAM and SWAP remain separate rows but use shorter bars so both fit in the narrow memory panel.
+Swap is shown as `disabled` when the operating system reports no swap.

 ## Temperature Sensors